c86amik/springcavaj-designpattern/src/main/java/com/springcavaj/designpattern/bridge/README.md

 * Application will run successfully and will produce the desired output as provided below.

 ### Console output
-INFO com.springcavaj.designpattern.bridge.BridgeMasterclassApplication - Computuation for Circle 1 Object
+INFO com.springcavaj.designpattern.bridge.BridgeMasterclassApplication - Computation for Circle 1 Object

 INFO com.springcavaj.designpattern.bridge.design.impl.OpenGL - OpenGL: Drawing circle at (3.0 and 12.0) with radius 3.0